 About

-As a performer, improvisor, and scholar, I enjoy playing and learning music & musical traditions from different places around the world such as indigenous and folk music in Southern/Western/Southwestern China, Kabuki Theater from Japan, African drum and dance, jazz and improvisation, and more.
+As a performer, improvisor, and scholar, I enjoy playing and learning music & musical traditions from different places around the world such as indigenous and folk music in Southern/Western/Southwestern China, Japan, African drum and dance, jazz and improvisation, and more.
 I have played with musicians from North and South America, West Africa, East Asia, South Asia, and Europe in various ensembles and musical festivals/residencies, and embraced the energy, rhythms, communities, and history of diverse countries and cultures, which constantly nurtures my intellectual and emotional strength.

 Performance Venues/ Collaborators/ Supporters: